reown-com/appkit/.changeset/great-wolves-cheer.md

 '@reown/appkit-wallet-button': patch
 ---

-Fixed an issue where disconnecting the injected wallet did not update the state as disconnected for ethers/ethers5 adapter
+Fixed an issue where disconnecting the injected wallet did not update the state as disconnected for ethers/ethers5 adapters